 Pruning and Thinning

 Cut the tip of the tree to reduce the height and promote side branches to grow.
 Remove any dry twigs or growth below the main branches and graft.
-Prune off any branches crossing towards the center of the tree or far inside the tree where little light will reach.
+Prune off any branches crossing towards the center of the tree or far inside the tree where the little light will reach.

 Watering Pear Trees – How Much and How Often

 Pear trees thrive with deep, but infrequent irrigation water.
 Begin to water newly planted trees weekly once the tree leafs out in the early Spring.
-Increase the frequency as the whether warms up in the Spring to Summer.
-It’s normal to watering 3 times per week during Summer heat waves in sandy loam soils.
+Increase the frequency as the weather warms up in the Spring to Summer.
+It’s normal to water 3 times per week during Summer heat waves in sandy loam soils.
 Reduce the frequency as temperatures reduce in the Fall.
 Discontinue watering in the Winter while the tree is dormant.

 Fertilizing Pear Trees – How to Feed a Pear Tree

 Fertilize your Shinseiki pear tree with organic fruit tree fertilizer.
 Use bone meal and humus based conditioners in the Winter.
 The low nitrogen, but higher phosphorus and potassium fertilizer with 1-2-2 or 1-4-4 NPK ratio will promote Spring blossoms and fruit development.

 Apply higher nitrogen fertilizers such as steer manure and blood meal or feeds where the NPK ratio is 2-1-1 or 3-1-2 in early Spring for good growth through the Summer.
 Do not fertilize in the Fall, since we do not want to push growth during this time.
 Growth during the Fall would be weak and lanky.
 Use high quality trusted materials so the contents are known.
 If using compost, apply it sparsely during the early Spring while the weather is cool.

 Use organic horticultural oils such as Neem oil during the winter to reduce and prevent soft-bodied Spring insects.